skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 Bloom's official language of communication is English.

-A forum is available to discuss improvements and seek help from the community: <a href="https://forum.bloom.sh" target="_blank" rel="noopener">forum.bloom.sh</a>, as well as a Discord chat for more informal communications: <a href="https://discord.gg/HmDQDGv" target="_blank" rel="noopener">discord.gg/HmDQDGv</a>.
+A Discord chat is available seek help from the community: <a href="https://discord.gg/HmDQDGv" target="_blank" rel="noopener">discord.gg/HmDQDGv</a>.

 To stay informed of the latest updates follow us on Twitter <a href="https://twitter.com/42bloom" target="_blank" rel="noopener">@42bloom</a> and on Mastodon: <a href="https://mastodon.social/web/accounts/809003" target="_blank" rel="noopener">@z0mbie42@mastodon.social</a>.